Mass Marketing vs Niche Marketing – A Comprehensive Guide for Beginners

 - Mass Marketing vs Niche Marketing: Which One Is Better for You to Power Up Your Plugin Business

 - How to Get Started with Niche Marketing

 Before going anywhere else, at first, let me tell you what is mass and niche marketing.
 Many of us may have misinterpretation this duo.

 Mass marketing is something that focuses on appealing to as many people as possible with one strategy.
 It is often associated with having a shotgun approach, you shoot as many times as you can and hope to hit as much as you can.

 The same strategy as mass marketing, you blast out as many promotional messages as you can, on every available marketing platform, repeating this as much and as often as you can afford to.

-On the contrary, Niche marketing is something that is concerned with appealing and sparking the interest of a smaller group of individuals who would be genuinely interested in your products.
+On the contrary, Niche marketing meaning is something that is concerned with appealing to and sparking the interest of a smaller group of individuals who would be genuinely interested in your products.